Forest Carbon Inventory

-Last year, we joined forces with Resilient Forestry LLC to take on large forest inventory projects, helping private land owners enroll their properties in forest carbon offset programs.
-As a result of our collaborative work, we delivered precision data to the clients, and ultimately, opened up a new revenue source for land owners with conservation and stewardship as their primary management goals.
-Together, we’re helping Washington meet the demand for authentic carbon offset credits, reflecting verifiable carbon sequestration in the here and now.
+We joined forces with Resilient Forestry LLC to take on a large forest inventory project, helping a local land trust enroll their property in a forest carbon offset program.
+As a result of our collaborative work, we delivered precision data to the client, and ultimately, opened up a new revenue source for a landowner with habitat conservation as their primary management goal.
+Together, we’re helping Washington meet the demand for authentic carbon offset credits based on verifiable carbon sequestration.

 Stakeholder Survey Data Analysis